gbmhunter/blog/content/electronics/components/resistors/_index.md

 The most commonly-used resistor schematic symbols are shown below.
 I prefer the American-style resistor over the European purely because there are already many "box-like" schematic symbols used for other components (e.g. fuses, ICs), and so the squiggle makes a resistor more distinguishable (given my distaste for the American imperial system, I never thought I would ever say that!).
 The American style is used through-out the rest of this website.

-{{% img src="schematic-symbols-amer-euro-resistors.png" width="500" caption="The \"American\" and \"European\" schematic symbols for a resistor.
+{{% figure src="schematic-symbols-amer-euro-resistors.png" width="500" caption="The \"American\" and \"European\" schematic symbols for a resistor.
 I prefer the American-style because it's easiest to distinguish from other box-like symbols." %}}

 See the [Potentiometers And Rheostats (Variable Resistors) section](#potentiometers-and-rheostats-variable-resistors) for more schematic symbols.